-But there are a few approaches you can do to make your furnace less noisy this winter.
+But there are a couple of steps you can do to make your furnace quieter this winter.

-1. Schedule Annual Furnace Maintenance
+1. Schedule Regular Furnace Maintenance

-2. Regularly Change Your Furnace’s Air Filter
+2. Frequently Install a New Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Monthly
+- Flat filter: Once a month

 - Pleated filter: Every three months

-You could have to get a new filter more often if you have allergies or pets.
+You might have to change your filter more frequently if you have allergies or pets.